vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/deploy-distributed-system.md

     steps 3 and 4 using the
     [`pal-tracker-distributed` codebase link](https://github.com/platform-acceleration-lab/pal-tracker-distributed/releases/download/platform-acceleration-release-12.3.74/pal-tracker-distributed.zip).

-1. Prepare your remote GitHub repo for your `pal-tracker-distributed` codebase according to the [Introduction lab instructions](../intro/#github).
+1. Prepare a new remote GitHub repository for your `pal-tracker-distributed` codebase according to the [Introduction lab instructions](../intro/#github).

-1. Prepare your remote GitHub repo secrets for your `pal-tracker-distributed` codebase according to the [Pipelines lab instructions](../pipelines/#configure-environment-variables).
+1. Prepare new GitHub repository secrets for your `pal-tracker-distributed` codebase according to the [Pipelines lab instructions](../pipelines/#configure-environment-variables).

-## Set up CF services
+## Set up services

-You will now create databases for our applications.
+You will now create databases for your applications.
 You create them now because the MySQL service instances take time to provision.